mindspore-lab/mindone/examples/stable_diffusion_v2/docs/en/textual_inversion_finetune.md

 ## Finetuning

 The key arguments for finetuning experiments are explained as follows:
-- `num_vectors`: the number of trainable text embeddings for text encoder.
-Larger value indicates larger capacity.
-We recommend to take a grid search to find the optimal number of vectors for each training experiment.
+- `num_vectors`: the number of trainable text embeddings for the text encoder.
+A larger value indicates  a larger capacity.
+We recommend taking a grid search to find the optimal number of vectors for each training experiment.
 - `start_learning_rate`: the initial learning rate for linear decay learning scheduler.
 - `max_steps`: the maximum number of training steps, which overwrites the number of training epochs `--epochs`.
 - `gradient_accumulation_steps`: the number of gradient accumulation steps.
 The default value is 4.